 Nobbies Ocean Discovery Center

-Also known as the Antarctic Journey, the Nobbies Ocean Discovery Center is the place to go to get a much better understanding of the unique wildlife that call Phillip Island as well as the other islands between Australia and the Antarctic home.
+Also known as the Antarctic Journey, the Nobbies Ocean Discovery Center is the place to get a much better understanding of the unique wildlife that calls Phillip Island, as well as the other islands between Australia and the Antarctic home.

-The centre has a number of stunning displays and interactive exhibits to really help you understand the unique nature of this region.
+The centre has a number of stunning displays and interactive exhibits to help you understand this region’s unique nature.

 Located across the road from A Maze’N Things, the Koala Reserve is a great way to come face-to-face with koalas in their natural habitat.